CheetahDoesStuff/BEANS/docs/io_modules.md

 - The file isnt in some subdirectory of the BIOMods folder

 Alright, now you should be all set!
 To learn how to use these BIOMods, please refer to the next section.

+## Importing and using BIOMods
+TODO: write this